junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch_BB/SPN-Sodom-whole-novel.md

 >
 > Cas is brought to Naomi (enough hint for brainwash)

-They can sense the heat of fire and smell of Sulfur from where they stand.
+They can sense the heat of fire and the smell of sulfur from where they stand.
 Half the sky is burned red and black.
 Smoke rising high and thick, covering the cloud.
-They can hear people's screaming.
+They can hear people screaming.

 Cas covers the brothers with his wings, protecting their eyes.

 "Don't look," he says, low and sad, "Don't look back.
 There's nothing left for you there."

-Dean buries his face on Cas's shoulder, feeling the warmth of full, thick feathers cover behind his back.
+Dean buries his face on Cas's shoulder, feeling the warmth of full, thick feathers covering his back.
 He breathes sky.

 He closes his eyes, and briefly, he can forget the burning city.